Integrated Children's and General Nursing

 - How to apply: See how to apply

-This four-year nursing programme (Children's and general is 4.5 years) is offered in partnership with health service providers.
+This Children's and general integrated nursing is 4.5 years is offered in partnership with health service providers.
 Students remain with the same health service provider for the duration of their programme and become an integral part of the hospital.
-Trinity College's linked health service providers are:
+Trinity's linked health service provider is The National Children's Hospital at Tallaght Hospital

 Is this the right course for you?